In-depth game example¶

 import math ... def distance(point_1=(0, 0), point_2=(0, 0)): """Returns the distance between two points""" return math.sqrt((point_1 - point_2) ** 2 + (point_1 - point_2) ** 2)

-To check new asteroids against the player’s position, we need to pass the player’s position into the asteroids() function and keep regenerating new coordinates until the asteroid is far enough away. pyglet sprites keep track of their position both as a tuple (Sprite.position) and as x and y attributes (Sprite.x and Sprite.y).
-To keep our code short, we’ll just pass the position tuple into the function:
+To check new asteroids against the player’s position, we need to pass the player’s position into the asteroids() function and keep regenerating new coordinates until the asteroid is far enough away. pyglet sprites keep track of their position both as a tuple (Sprite.position) and as x, y, and z attributes (Sprite.x, Sprite.y, Sprite.z).
+To keep our code short, we’ll just pass the position tuple into the function.
+We’re not using the z value, so we just use a throwaway variable for that:

 For each asteroid, it chooses random positions until it finds one away from the player, creates the sprite, and gives it a random rotation.
 Each asteroid is appended to a list, which is returned.